square/connect-api-examples/connect-examples/v2/java_payment/README.md

 - [Web Payments SDK Reference](https://developer.squareup.com/reference/sdks/web/payments)
 - [Payments API Reference](https://developer.squareup.com/reference/square/payments-api)

-# Java Payment Form Example
+# Payment processing example: Java

 This example hosts a payment form in Java.
 It is a Spring Boot app and requires Java 8 or newer.
 There are two sections in this ReadMe.